Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{MeerKAT 600 MHz}

-Another telescope with fantastic sensitivity, like DSA-2000, MeerKAT's limiting constraint for cyclic spectroscopy is its frequency coverage, likely relegating most cyclic spectroscopy-based studies done with the Square Kilometer Array (SKA) precursors to SKA-Low pathfinders rather than SKA-Mid pathfinders.
-That being said, once fully operational, SKA-Mid should be able to observe as low as 350 MHz, making it a much more compelling instrument for cyclic spectroscopy.
-As it stands, MeerKAT should be able to achieve cyclic deconvolution for PSR J1643$-$1224 in the UHF band.
+Another telescope with fantastic sensitivity, like the DSA, MeerKAT's limiting constraint for cyclic spectroscopy is its frequency coverage, likely relegating most cyclic spectroscopy-based studies done with the Square Kilometer Array (SKA) precursors to SKA-Low pathfinders rather than SKA-Mid pathfinders.
+However, once fully operational, SKA-Mid should be able to observe as low as 350 MHz, making it a much more compelling instrument for cyclic spectroscopy.
+As it stands, MeerKAT should be able to achieve cyclic deconvolution for PSR J1643$-$1224 in the UHF band (580-1015 MHz).
 Additionally, PSRs J0955$-$6150, J1017$-$7156, and B1937+21, while having full deconvolution regime upper bounds a few tens of MHz lower than the center frequency we chose for our analysis, would also be very likely to achieve cyclic deconvolution if observed near the bottom of that band.
-The full histogram for all sources analyzed using this telescope-frequency combination are shown in Figure \ref{Meer_hist}.
+The full histogram for all real sources analyzed using MeerKAT at 600 MHz is shown in Figure \ref{Meer_hist}.
+As with the DSA, our simulations predict that the vast majority of viable cyclic deconvolution sources for MeerKAT have likely not been discovered yet.
+An example realization from these simulations is shown in Figure \ref{Meer_sim_hist}.
+Additionally, we find that MeerKAT should be fantastic for recovering scintillation in pulsars at 600 MHz, with 151 sources having resolvable scintles that pass our S/N threshold.
+Despite this, our simulations indicate that most, if not all, sources that could have detectable scintles at 600 MHz for MeerKAT have likely already been discovered.
+The scintle resolution prospects for all real sources with MeerKAT at 600 MHz are shown in Figure \ref{Meer_scint_hist}, while an example realization for our simulated population is shown in Figure \ref{sim_Meer_scint_hist}.